 Over the years many reward credit cards have come and gone, but the Chase Freedom® card has been a popular option for a decade.
-It's undergone changes in both its reward structure, branding and card design since its debut, and has evolved to be the reigning king of cash back cards for three main reasons:
+It's undergone changes in reward structure, branding and card design since its debut, and has evolved to be the reigning king of cash back cards for three main reasons:

 Reason #1: 5% cash back

 The Freedom gives you a full 5% cash back rebate on multiple categories that change every three months.
 There's a limit to the spending that qualifies for 5% cash back, but it's quite high (up to $1,500 in category spending per quarter when you enroll).
 This means, if you maximize the categories, you can earn 5% on up to $6,000 of your spending every year.

 What are the quarterly spending categories for 2015?
 The 5% cash back categories reward cardmembers for spending in very practical, everyday purchase categories.
 So far Chase has only released detailed information on Q1, but we'll update the upcoming categories as soon as information becomes available: